 This lesson will guide you through importing a file into a Summary Assessment or Demographic.
-This is useful for adding outside data into Illuminate such as attendance, assessment scores, etc. To learn how to create a summary assessment, see the lesson Create, Edit, or Delete a Summary Assessment or Demographic.
+This is useful for adding outside data into Illuminate such as attendance, assessment scores, etc.

-Note: The file size limit is 60 MB for a single upload.
+The file size limit is 60 MB for a single upload.
 If your file is larger than 60 MB, please split your original file into smaller files.

 You can import student response data into an assessment using a file that contains their data and their local student ID or state student ID (SSID) numbers.
 Your file needs to be in one of these formats:

 - Semicolon Delimited

 Here (above) is an example of what my Excel/.xls file looked like before I turned it into a Tab Delimited file by opening the file, clicking File, selecting Save As, and selecting the new file format from the Save As Type drop down menu.
 Notice that I widened my columns sufficiently in the initial file so that none of my data will "jump columns" during the transfer.

 The file must contain a column with Student or Local Student ID.

 2. Select Import Student Data from a File.

 - Select the file delimiter that matches your file (Comma, Tab, Semicolon, or Colon).